Robust Training for Conversational Question Answering Models with Reinforced Reformulation Generation: Reformulation Category Selector

 \myparagraph{Algorithm} As motivated before, we use Deep Q-Networks (DQN) as our RL algorithm, which is a \textit{model-free, value-based method} that learns to predict so-called Q-values $\mathcal{Q}(s,a)$ for each state-action pair to quantify the usefulness of taking action $a$ in state $s$ under a policy $\pi$~\cite{mnih2015human}.
 The policy is a function mapping states to actions based on the Q-values.
 The main update step in Q-Learning is:

 where $\alpha$ is the step size and $\gamma$ is the discount factor that determines how much influence the next state's estimate has on the current state.
-The term $[\cdot]$ is called TD target. $\mathcal{Q}(s,a)$ is randomly initialized, except for terminal states, where this is zero.
-In practice, the parameters of the DQN are updated batch-wise.
-The updated parameters $\theta$ are obtained by calculating the Mean-Squared Error between the TD target and the current Q-values of each state-action pair in the batch (Algorithm~\ref{algo:reign}, line 19).
-The objective function is to maximize the expected reward:
+The expression $(\mathcal{R} + \gamma \cdot \max_{a'} \mathcal{Q}(s',a'))$ is called TD (temporal difference) target, and the term inside square brackets $[\ldots]$ is called TD error. $\mathcal{Q}(s,a)$ is randomly initialized, except for terminal states, where this is zero.
+In practice, the parameters of the DQN are updated batch-wise (lines $10-18$).
+A batch consists of a set of \textit{experiences}: each experience is a tuple of the form $(s, a, s', r)$ (line 9).
+The updated parameters $\theta$ are obtained by calculating the Mean-Squared Error between the TD target and the current Q-values of each state-action pair in the batch (line 19).
+The objective function is to maximize the expected reward.

-where $\mathcal{Q}^*(s,a)$ is the optimal Q-value for a specific $\langle s,a \rangle$ pair.
 Since our state space is large, we cannot directly learn tabular entries for each $\langle s,a \rangle$ pair, as was typical in more traditional RL setups.
 Instead, Q-values are predicted via a neural Q-network with trainable parameters $\theta$ (a two-layer feed-forward network in our case):

 where $\mathcal{Q}_{\theta}(s, \langle a \rangle)$ is a function returning a vector of size $|\mathcal{A}|$ and stores the obtained values for every action $a \in \mathcal{A}$ given some $s \in \mathcal{S}$; $\boldsymbol{s} \in \mathbb{R}^{d \times 1}$; $d$ is the size of the input encoding vector; $\mathbf{W_1} \in \mathbb{R}^{h \times d}$, $\mathbf{W_2} \in \mathbb{R}^{|\mathcal{A}| \times h}$ are the weight matrices; $M(s, \mathcal{A}) \in \mathbb{R}^{|\mathcal{A}| \times h}$ is the action mask; and hidden size $h$ is a tunable hyperparameter.
 ReLU is the non-linear activation function.